SethFaerber/mentoring/weekly-learning.md

       ```
 - Design Patterns
   - Awareness of how a decorator adds functionality to an object by wrapping it to dynamically add methods.
+  - Confidently know why our Baby Steps need to have a decorator build them!
+It helps to smooth out the nasties in our monkey patch.
+- Refactoring
+  - Confidently identify the need for a refactor of our `BabyStepGoalDecorator` and propose a feasible solution.

 ## May 1 - 5
 - Data